prodriguezsosa/EmbeddingRegression/Explainer/explainer.md

 Unfortunately, the averaging approach does not quite work in practice.
 In particular, one has to reweight the other vectors according to their frequency in the corpus: essentially very common words (like "and" and "the") do not help much, and need those embeddings need be weighted down when one takes the average.
 This observation is made by Khodak et al. Those authors solve this problem by showing how to estimate a re-weighting matrix for the entire corpus, quickly and efficiently.
 Once one has this matrix, simply multiplying it by the embeddings of the context words (the embedding vectors of "dinner" and "ketchup" etc) will yield a high quality "a la carte" embedding for the word of interest.
 As we will now see, this is very helpful for problems in which one wants to understand how different groups understand words differently.

-**BOTTOM LINE: we can measure the context of a word using a word embedding.
+**tl;dr: we can measure the context of a word using a word embedding.
 If we do not have an embedding for a particular (rare) word, we can get one by taking the weighted average of the embeddings around it in text.**

 ## 3. Embeddings in Regression